the-other-mariana/the-other-mariana.github.io/_posts/2023-02-22-metamerism.markdown

 ![img]({{site.url}}/img/4/cie-3d.png)

 Now, if we want to plot the spectrum density of one of the colors gotten from a single temperature, we need to add to the function that evaluates the first equation three arrays to store **each of the values accumulated to X, Y and Z** at each wavelength $\lambda$ in the visible range.
-Then, each X, Y anz Z arrays are plotted separately.
+Then, each X, Y and Z arrays are plotted separately.

 ![img]({{site.url}}/img/4/spectrum.png)